PranayKr/Deep_Reinforcement_Learning_Projects/Report.md

   Prioritized Experience Replay with Double Deep Q-net Algorithm performs the best conversing to the goal score in just 732 episodes whereas Double Deep Q-net Algorithm converges to Goal sore in 816 episodes and a simple Deep Q-net Algorithm implementation takes the maximum number of episodes i.e. 964 to get to the target score of +16

+  Best Results were achieved with Learning Rate of 1e-4 in all the 3 implementations In case of Double Deep Q-Net implemenation rewards achieved during training were clipped to be in the range of -1 to 1 to remove outliers during training

 # Ideas for Future Works (Scope for further improvements)